Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: System Model and Problem Formulation

 \subsubsection{Near-field channel model}

 For a typical near-field user, the channel is modeled based on spherical-wave propagation.
-Consider the near-field user $k\in \mathcal{K}$, located at a distance of $r_{k}$ and a spatial angle of $\theta_k$ from the center of the entire ULA.
+Consider near-field user $k\in \mathcal{K}$, located at a distance of $r_{k}$ and at a spatial angle of $\theta_k$ from the center of the entire ULA.
+The coordinates of the $k$-th user are given by $\mathbf{r}_k=[r_k\cos{\theta_k},r_k\sin{\theta_k}]^T$.
 The distance from the $\bar{n}$-th antenna in subarray $q$ to user $k$, accounting for the subarray’s rotation, is: